TimLikesTacos/Blackjack/README.md

 [Bicycle](https://bicyclecards.com/how-to-play/blackjack/)
 website.

-This application can played with 1 to 6 players using 1 to 8 decks of playing cards.
+This application can be played with 1 to 6 players using 1 to 8 decks of playing cards.
 If only one deck of cards is used, the cards are reshuffled after every round of play.
 For 2 or more decks, the "plastic cut card" is placed randomly near the end of the deck.
 When this card is played, it signals for the cards to be reshuffled at the end of the round.